 How many symbols of death and mourning can you name?
 Some are common, featured prominently in our own funeral practices and grave decorations.
 Others are less obvious, lurking in the shadows where we least expect them.
 Either way, you’re bound to find yourself surprised by this full list of 17 popular symbols of death and mourning below.

 From movies to TV to nature, you’ll start to realize these images are just as much a part of life as death is itself.
+Common death symbols come in three major categories: animals (such as ravens and black cats), plants (like hyacinths and lilies), and objects/phenomena (such as a flag at half-mast).

 Animals Associated with Death and Mourning